anvs18/NLP_PROJECT/README.md

 The chatbot Application code is present in chatbot_app folder which contains frontend and backend app codes and a readme.md file to run the app in the local machine.

-steps to run backend :-
+Steps to run backend :-
 ------------------------
 Make sure python is installed in the system.